 The installation of the sewer main has been designed to follow existing roadways for most of the alignment.
 In general, it is expected that the installation of the sewer main throughout the Comox Road corridor can be completed while still maintaining one lane of traffic, and space for people who walk and cycle.
 There are localized exceptions to this which are discussed further in the strategy.
 As the project moves into the Town of Comox and off Comox Road it is expected that localized road closures will be required along Beaufort Avenue and Stewart Street.
-Closures of Balmoral Avenue are also expected to facilitate the sewer construction.
-Beyond Balmoral Avenue the installation changes to trenchless means which will minimize impacts to traffic.
+Closures of Balmoral Avenue and Lazo Road are also expected to be able to facilitate the sewer construction.
 Overall, the expected general construction impacts are shown on Fig 2.1.
-For communications purposes we have broken down the construction corridor into 8 separate sections which each have their own unique considerations and challenges.
+For communications purposes we have broken down the construction corridor into 9 separate sections which each have their own unique considerations and challenges.
 These sections are further discussed in Section 5.